spotipy-dev/spotipy/README.md

 ## Reporting Issues

+For common questions please check our [FAQ](FAQ.md).
 If you have suggestions, bugs or other issues specific to this library, file them [here](https://github.com/plamere/spotipy/issues).
-Or just send me a pull request.
+Or just send a pull request.